billkarsh/SpikeGLX/Markdown/UserManual.md

 convenient way to "set it and forget it" for those who keep everything in one place.
 Alternatively, each time you configure a run you can revisit this choice on the `Save tab` of the `Configure Acquisition` dialog.

+#### Multidrive Run Splitting

+If you do very long recordings or use many probes you can distribute the data streams across multiple drives like this:

+1. Select `Options/Choose Data Directory`.
+2. Check the `Multidrive` box.
+3. Add additional paths to the directory table.

+The result is as follows:

+- There are N directories total = main + those in table.
+- Logs and NI data are always written to the main directory (dir-0).
+- Output for logical probe-j is written to `dir-(j mod N)`.

+>The mod operation is just the remainder when dividing j by N. For example, 7 mod 3 = 1.

 ### Data Stream